michielbdejong/documents/newsletter/December15.md

 As you can see, it is not yet profitable.
 With Peter, we have a lot of idea for IndieHosters year 2.
 We think about making a crowdfunding in March.

 For that matter, we'd need your input to understand better what you are looking for.

 [Please fill in the survey to help us.]()

 # How to support us?

 The best way to support us is to contract our service.
-If you are alone we recommend you this [bundle](https://indiehosters.net/shop/product/personal-bundle-39).
+If you are alone we recommend you our [personal bundle](https://indiehosters.net/shop/product/personal-bundle-39).
+This offer is our alternative to any Google, iCloud or Outlook account, with everything you need to synchronize contacts, calendars, files and connect with your friends and communities.
+Please also recommend the bundle or other apps to your friends and we give one month of hosting for free to you and your friend!

-We decided to also open a consulting activity.
-If you need SysAdmin or DevOps or Full stack javascript competences, please get in touch.
+We decided to start with consulting activities.
+If you need SysAdmin or DevOps or full-stack JavaScript competences, please get in touch.

 # Uptime